1000 E. University Ave., Dept. 3707

 This four-week trip brings students to the ancient village of Huqoq for a season of archaeological excavation.
 Huqoq is uphill from the northwest corner of the Sea of Galilee, a few miles from Capernaum and Magdala.
 UW students will join with participants from five other sponsoring universities under the leadership of Professor Jodi Magness of the University of North Carolina-Chapel Hill.
 They help unearth a monumental synagogue of the fourth or fifth century CE with a mosaic floor as well as key locations in the village surrounding it.
 Daily excavation work will still leave time for lectures by faculty experts and trips to nearby archaeological sites.
 Weekends will feature trips to sites of all historical periods further away in Israel.
 Scholarships to cover a portion of the cost are available to qualifying students (degree-seeking UW students with a minimum of sophomore standing and a 3.0 gpa).
 For more information on the Huqoq site, see http://www.uwyo.edu/relstds/travel/huqoq.html.

-Cost: $4015, includes accommodations, meals, and excursions.
+Estimated Cost: $5000, includes accommodations, meals, and excursions.
 Does not include airfare.

 Contact: Paul V.M.
 Flesher at 766-2616 (email@example.com)

-Archaeology Field School in Italy: Excavations at La Villa Romana del Vergigno
+CLAS 4990: Archaeology Field School in Italy: Excavations at the Villa del Vergigno

-The University of Wyoming Classics Division of the Department of Modern and Classical Languages announces an archaeological field school in Tuscany, Italy in Summer 2013.
-The project includes excavations of an extensive Roman villa (1st century B.C.E. – 4th century C.E.) and field surveys of an adjacent early-Medieval church built around 1000 C.E.
+The University of Wyoming Classics Division of the Department of Modern and Classical Languages in collaboration with Concordia College announces an archaeological field school in Tuscany, Italy in Summer 2014.
+The project includes excavations of an extensive Roman villa (1st century B.C.E. – 4th century C.E.) and field surveys of an adjacent Medieval sites.
 The project takes place in Montelupo Fiorentino, a small Tuscan town just ten miles west of Florence.
 No previous excavation experience is required.

 Participants will receive hands-on training in excavation techniques, survey methods, and site mapping using Geographic Information Systems, as well as process and conserve artifacts discovered during excavation.
-Included in the course are excursions to nearby historical sites, such as Etruscan tombs, the leaning tower of Pisa, and major museums at Florence, Fiesole, and Arezzo.
-These trips will enrich participants’ knowledge of the history and culture of ancient and modern Tuscany and allow students to immerse themselves into Italian culture.
-Accommodations are in a large historic villa located near the center of Montelupo, less than five minutes walking distance from Internet cafes, grocery stores, shopping, and train service directly to Florence and beyond.
+On weekends, staff will lead optional excursions to nearby historical sites, such as Etruscan tombs, the leaning tower of Pisa, and major museums at Florence, Fiesole, and Arezzo.
+Accommodations are in a large historic villa located near the center of Montelupo, less than five minutes walking distance from cafes, grocery stores, shopping, and train service directly to Florence and beyond.

 Contact: McKenzie Lewis (firstname.lastname@example.org)